HubSpot/hubspot-cms-deploy-action/README.md

 *Note:* Do not change the `portal_id` or `personal_access_key` values in your workflow.
 Auth related values should only be stored as GitHub secrets.

 ### Deploying to a staging account
-If you'd like to auto-deploy to a staging branch, you can create an additional workflow that runs on `push` your QA branch and deploy to a different HubSpot. account
+If you'd like to auto-deploy to a staging account you have in HubSpot, you can create an additional workflow that runs on `push` to your associated stanging branch in your repo.
 ```yaml
 on:
   push: